Saturday Savings: Selena Gomez's Platform Sneakers Are 30% Off

 Her shoe choice is no surprise, as she recently announced a new partnership with Puma.
 "Officially a part of the fam @puma #pumapartner," she revealed on Instagram last month.

 "Puma has changed the game when it comes to the mash-up of athletic wear and fashion," she stated in a press release.
-"It's amazing to see this influence on style and culture and I'm excited to be a part of it."
+"It's amazing to see this influence on style and culture and I'm excited to be a part of it.
+I am hoping that we can create something special together.
+We already have some really cool projects in the works."

-The timing of her collaboration and sneaker reveal come just in time for fall, when essentials are vital.
+The timing of her collaboration and sneaker reveal come just in time for fall, the season of layering, when essentials are vital.
 White sneakers are a must for your wardrobe.
 These, in particular, are worthy of the small investment.
 They're velcro, so you can say good bye to dirty laces.
 And, they have a platform, adding a little height to the casual look (attn: heel lovers).

-Even better: There are more pairs of platform sneakers that are guilt-free (aka on sale).
+Even better: There are more than few pairs of platform sneakers that are guilt-free (aka on sale).
 Check out the bargains below!

 Women's Basket Platform Strap Casual Sneakers from Finish Line, Was $110, Now $79.98